coder-hxl/x-crawl/README.md

 #### page instance

 It is an instance object of [Page](https://pptr.dev/api/puppeteer.page).
 The instance can also perform interactive operations such as events.
 For specific usage, please refer to [page](https://pptr.dev /api/puppeteer. page).

+The browser instance will retain a reference to the page instance.
+If it is no longer used in the future, the page instance needs to be closed by itself, otherwise it will cause a memory leak.

 **Parse the page by yourself**